Business Meets Technology At NACStech

-LAS VEGAS -- NACStech, the convenience store industry's premier showplace for technology products and solutions, got underway here yesterday with an expanded NACS/CSNews CIO Roundtable program this year.
+NACStech, the convenience store industry's premier showplace for technology products and solutions, featured an expanded NACS/Convenience Store News CIO Roundtable program this year.
 The roundtable was the first of 16 educational sessions that took place during the Las Vegas convention, held May 16 to 18.

-Armour also noted the one-year anniversary of the merger of PCATS, the industry's technology and standards group, with NACS.
-He also listed three reasons that fuel the continued need for standards, technology and advocacy in the industry:
+Armour also highlighted the one-year anniversary of the merger of NACS and PCATS, the industry's technology and standards group, and listed three reasons that the continued need for standards, technology and advocacy:

 1) Mobile technology is changing the face of retail.
 Today, the industry serves 160 million customers a day.
 Mobile technology is critical to growing that customer count.